 Freephone Services

-"Freephone Call" means a Call made by a Calling Party dialling 0800 or 0808 (or the international freephone service 00800) followed by a freephone service provider’s number.
+"Freephone Call" means a Call made by a Calling Party dialling a number starting with 0800 or 0808 (or the international freephone service 00800.

-Each Party shall convey Freephone Calls handed over from the other Party’s System to the appropriate terminal apparatus, or, in the case of BT, to the Operator System or a Third Party Operator’s system if the terminal apparatus is connected to that System or systems.
+Each Party shall convey Freephone Calls handed over from the other Party’s System to the appropriate terminal apparatus, or, , to the Operator System.

-Each Party shall ensure that its promotional material will not undermine the public perception that Freephone Calls are free to Customers of the other Party.

-For the conveyance of each Freephone Call, the terminating Party shall pay the originating Party a charge calculated in accordance with the rate for such a Call specified from time to time in the Carrier Price List.
+For the conveyance of each Freephone Call, the terminating Party shall pay the originating Party a charge calculated in accordance with the rate for such a Call specified from time to time in the Carrier Price List as notified in accordance with clause 13.2 and 14.2 of the Standard IP Interconnect Agreement.

 If a Freephone Call originates on a BT Public Pay Telephone (as defined in the Definitions section of the General Conditions), or an equivalent payphone on the BT System being a payphone operated by a payphone operator other than BT, and is handed over to the Operator, the Operator shall in addition to any other charges pay BT for each such Call, the BT Payphone Access Levy specified from time to time in the Carrier Price List.